s-rizvi/The-Open-Love-Letter-Project/README.md

 This project is shared for educational and devotional purposes under the CC BY-NC-SA 4.0 License.

 See [LICENSE.md](./LICENSE.md) for licensing guidelines.

+## 🕊️ Final Note

+If you are walking under stars right now — or simply feel lost in the vastness of this world — maybe let the silence answer back for a while.
+God might just be listening with His whole attention.

+---